juliamrch/ci-cd-chaos/content/doc/contribute/_index.md

 Would you like to contribute to this documentation?

+Look!
+An awesome comment that Vale will love!!!

 ## Before writing something new

 Before you start writing something new please create a [Github issue](https://github.com/CleverCloud/documentation/issues) so we can talk about it.
 Moslty to make sure someone is not already working on the same thing.